OpenSpace/OpenSpace-Docs/content/ephemeris/sbdb.md

 ## Data Usage
 This wiki covers the scenario where an asset file references a data file served by one of the OpenSpace sync servers.
 At runtime, the file will be downloaded if a local copy does not already exist.
 This requires the file generated in the above steps to be uploaded to an OpenSpace sync server by one of the project's server administrators.

-For testing purposes, the file can be included in the asset by using the `localResource` method, but this is not discussed here.
+For testing purposes, the file can be included in the asset by using the `resource` method, but this is not discussed here.

 ## Create an Asset File